-75 76 77 78 79 the SBSTA invited the IPCC to undertake further methodological work on wetlands, focusing on the rewetting and restoration of peatland, with a view to filling in the gaps in the 2006 IPCC Guidelines for National Greenhouse Gas Inventories (hereinafter referred to as the 2006 IPCC Guidelines) in these areas and to complete this work for the thirty-ninth session of the SBSTA.
+...the SBSTA invited the IPCC to undertake further methodological work on wetlands, focusing on the rewetting and restoration of peatland, with a view to filling in the gaps in the 2006 IPCC Guidelines for National Greenhouse Gas Inventories (hereinafter referred to as the 2006 IPCC Guidelines) in these areas and to complete this work for the thirty-ninth session of the SBSTA.

-80 81 82 In response to this invitation, the IPCC held a scoping meeting in Geneva, Switzerland, from 30th March to 1s April, 2011.
-This meeting produced a draft Terms of Reference (ToR), including annotated chapter outline
+In response to this invitation, the IPCC held a scoping meeting in Genevafrom 30 March to 1 April, 2011.
+This meeting produced a draft Terms of Reference (ToR), including annotated chapter outline, which was approved by the IPCC at its 33rd Session in Abu Dhabi (10-13 May 2011).

-83

-84

-85